meliton/Scripts/Coupon/volumeid/Readme.md

 When you first run this program, it ask you to accept the license agreement then adds a registry entry showing that you accepted the agreement.
 This is not explicitly stated on the technet website.

-To remedy this, you'll need to modify the binary with a hex editor.
-You can follow the steps below to see how this is accomplished.
+There are two ways to fix this.
+One way is to modify the binary with a hex editor.
+Another way is to automatically enter the registry string into the registry before running the program.

-####Volume ID v2.0 <br>
+####Modify Volume ID v2.0 Binary<br>

 When you run volumeid.exe it first asks you to accept the license agreement.<br>